semantic-flow/sflo/documentation/folder.namespace.md

 ---
 id: ragu0uc06vmiqvmn41r070e
 title: namespace folder
-desc: a mesh node folder whose URL refers to the namespace itself
+desc: a mesh node folder whose IRI refers to the namespace itself
-updated: 1755998363785
+updated: 1756767742319
 created: 1751242782345
 ---

 ## Definition

-A namespace folder is a mesh node folder whose URL refers to the namespace itself (an organizational container).
+A namespace folder is a mesh node folder whose IRI refers to the namespace itself (an organizational container).

 - What a “namespace” is: see [[concept.namespace]]
-- URL semantics (concept vs content): see [[concept.identifier]]
+- IRI semantics (concept vs content): see [[concept.identifier]]

 ## Minimal requirements